 So, make sure to store your leftover oxygen absorbers in an airtight mason jar.
 They should last six months to one year.
-Be sure you check them again before you use them (if they are hard or chunky, toss ’em out).
+Be sure you check them again before you use them (if they are hard or chunky, toss them out).

 Oxygen absorbers remove oxygen.
-In fact, they remove essentially ALL oxygen (99.99%) which is required for long term storage of foods (0.01-0.02 % oxygen left is the safe range).
+In fact, they remove essentially ALL oxygen (99.99%) which is required for long-term storage of foods (0.01-0.02 % oxygen left is the safe range).

 Its so-called “substitute” removes air (oxygen, nitrogen, and a little of other things) through a vacuum.
 It does not remove ALL oxygen (even the FoodSaver website says it removes “most of the air from the sealed container, thereby reducing [not eliminating] oxidation“).

 However, this does NOT mean that the FoodSaver is useless.
 In fact, it has a lot of benefits.
-For example, remember those items that can’t be stored in an oxygen-free environment (those with a high moisture or oil content)?
+For example, remember those items that can’t be stored in an oxygen-free environment (those with high moisture or oil content)?
 Well, those items CAN be stored using this kind of product!
 YAY!

 And while you won’t get a 30+ year shelf life out of them, you will increase the shelf life by about three-five times.
 You can find a great chart HERE, which will tell you how long your food will last when sealed with a FoodSaver.

 9. Using oxygen absorbers vs. Using Silica gel/desiccants?